How did one of the world’s most wanted war criminals go undiscovered for over a decade?

 Bauer confidently released the confidential information regarding Eichmann to Mossad, stating that he believed the notorious Nazi was hiding in Argentina.
 By May 11, 1960, nearly 15 years after liberation, Mossad sent over eleven agents to Argentina.
 Mossad tracked Eichmann’s movements for weeks, knowing when he left his house on Garibaldi street, where he ate lunch, who he interacted with, when he came home and on what bus.
 When the day finally came to capture Eichmann, he was late coming home.
 Agents Zvi Malkin and Rafi Eitan waited for two hours in a Buick parked on Garibaldi street.
 When Eichmann finally arrived, Zvi Malkin got his attention with a, “momentito señor.”
 A panicked Eichmann quickly headed in the opposite direction, only to be taken down by Zvi Malkin and brought into the Buick.
 At long last, he was in Mossad’s hands.

-The Museum of Jewish Heritage in Lower Manhattan welcomes visitors to its special exhibition, Operation Finale: The Capture & Trial of Adolf Eichmann now, curated by former Mossad agent Avner Avraham.
-Visit and experience the exhibit live, including recently declassified artifacts like Eichmann’s fake Israeli passport and the famous bullet-proof glass box that protected Eichmann during his trial.
+The Museum of Jewish Heritage in Lower Manhattan welcomes visitors to its special exhibition, Operation Finale: The Capture & Trial of Adolf Eichmann on view now, curated by former Mossad agent Avner Avraham.
+Visit and experience the exhibition live, including recently declassified artifacts like Eichmann’s fake Israeli passport and the famous bullet-proof glass box that protected Eichmann during his trial.